ByteBell gives every AI change the one thing the model can't see: its full cross-repo impact, checked before you merge.

 | “What breaks across 50 repos?” | Single-repo | Too big | Doesn’t scale | Cross-repo graph |

-Once code ⇄ IR ⇄ code round-trips, a lot becomes possible that a parser simply can’t do.
+Once the IR can check code against intent, a lot becomes possible that a parser simply can’t do.

-Change the intent once; regenerate code across 100 repos in lockstep.
+Change the intent once, then check every change across 100 repos against it in lockstep.

-Round-trip every AI change against the IR to catch hallucinations early.
+Check every AI change against the IR to catch hallucinations before they merge.

 Meaning preserved: Java→Go, REST→gRPC, monolith→services.